 - No visit during rainy days.

 Before discovering the Citadel, take some time and enjoy a coffee or a tea and an excellent homemade cake at Casa Cositorarului.
 It is the perfect place for a hot drink on a cold winter day or a refreshment on a hot summer day.
-The location is full of charm, so quiet and colourful, away from the traffic and the noise.
-The refurbished old furniture gives a comfortable feeling so don’t forget to snap a pic inside too.
+The location is full of charm, so quiet and colorful, away from the traffic and the noise.
+The refurbished old furniture gives a comfortable feeling, so don’t forget to snap a pic inside too.

-Explore the cobblestone Alleys inside the Citadel
+Explore the cobblestone alleys inside the Citadel

 After a well-deserved treat at Casa Cositorarului, begin to explore the narrow streets and alleys.

 Are you looking for some souvenirs?
-Forget the kitschy souvenirs, search for some home-made ones like ceramics, textiles or woodwork.
+Forget the kitschy souvenirs, search for some homemade ones like ceramics, textiles, or woodwork.

 Climb the 176 covered stairs of Scholar’s Stairway (Scara Scolarilor) that connect the old town square with the Church on the Hill.

-Enjoy a delicious Lunch at the Fortress Square
+Enjoy a delicious lunch at Fortress Square

-After exploring the beautiful Citadel of Sighisoara, end your day trip at the Fortress Square (Piata Cetatii) and enjoy a delicious traditional lunch at one of the many restaurants.
+After exploring the beautiful Citadel of Sighisoara, end your day trip at Fortress Square (Piata Cetatii) and enjoy a delicious traditional lunch at one of the many restaurants.